maihd/vectormath/docs/decision_making.md

 ## Quaternion constructor
-- High-level construct for quat (underneath is vec4)
+- High-level construct for quat (underlying is vec4)
 - Faster recognize what code doing